Guides

 braingent validate

-# 2. confirm indexes still match records (no diff)
+# 2. confirm indexes still match records

 braingent reindex --check

-# 3. archive done tasks
+# 3. archive closed tasks

 Monthly — stale record review